Introduction

 C. Omnichannel Marketing

 Consistency is key.
-Through omnichannel marketing, you make sure that whenever and wherever your customers are with your brand, it could be on LinkedIn, email, your website, they get the same touchpoint.
-It makes the communication process uncluttered and helps foster better relationships.
+Through omnichannel marketing, you make sure that whenever and wherever your customers are associated with your brand - be it on LinkedIn, email, or your website, they get the same touchpoint.
+It makes the communication process easier and helps foster better relationships.

 Conclusion

-1. What are the branches of marketing management?
+1. What Are the 4 C’s of Marketing?

 Marketing management branches into strategic marketing, operational marketing, and relationship marketing.
 Each branch tackles different parts of marketing, from planning to keeping customers happy.